tomwhartung/jmws_accoutrements/doc/ubuntu/2026g-26.04-fresh_install-barbara/4-checklist-bare_bones_essentials.md

 This version of `4-checklist-bare_bones_essentials.md` reflects the steps I am performing to install **Ubuntu 26.04** on `barbara` on **2026-05-30**.

+# Recap: PROBLEMS With Installing 26.04

+Because HP has **retired** this PC **we were unable to install Ubuntu 26.04 from scratch!**

+- *Bummer!*
+- However, we were able to upgrade the OS using the `do-release-upgrade` command

+For details about all this, see these files in this directory:

+- `3a-checklist-installation.md`
+- `3b-checklist-installation-PROBLEMS.md`
+- `3c-do_release_upgrade-output.txt`

+Because we did ran `do-release-upgrade` instead of installing Ubuntu 26.04 from scratch, **running many of the steps in this checklist is unnecessary.**

+- *However,* this did result in **one rather serious issue!**

+For details, see the section *Yikes!
+The App Center Doesn't Work!!* below

 # Bare Bones Essentials Common to All Hosts

 These are the first steps to acheiving what I call *"Sanity"*.